fireae/coreVM/README.md

 developments of the two forms a positive feedback loop that accelerates the growth of both.

+As of now, _Pyegasus_ implements a tiny subset of the Python language features.
+The source is mirrored in this repo under [python/src](python/src), and the corresponding test suite are under [python/tests](python/tests).
+There is a Python compiler that lives under [python/compiler](python/compiler), which compiles Python source code into coreVM bytecode.
+In addition, there is a command-line program [python/pyta.py](python/pyta.py) that can directly execute a given Python program by invoking the compiler to generate coreVM bytecode, and feeds the output to coreVM.
+Click [here](python/README.md) to view the project summary page.

 To run the entire Python test suite after compilation, run:
 > `python python/bootstrap_tests.py`